a4lg/ffuzzy/ffuzzy/src/_docs/planned_changes.md

 they are now deprecated and will be removed on the next major release.

+## Removal (temporally)

+### Numeric windows

+[`crate::block_hash::NumericWindows`] is going to be removed temporally.

+This is because the iterator which iterates more natural index values:
+[`crate::block_hash::IndexWindows`] is there (note that how to access this kind of iterator will change in an incompatible way).

+[`crate::block_hash::NumericWindows`] will be back if removing it can be a problem for some use cases.

 ## Going to be Private: Internal Hashes / Comparison Structures

 They were useful to experiment with ssdeep internals but we could not justify